African American Dementia Caregiver Daughters: The Important Need for Support

 This monthly podcast aims to provide insight into navigating the healthcare system, resources, support, and community to caregivers.
 As Rosanne knows first hand, caregiving is filled with uphill challenges, stress and grief, while trying to do the best you can everyday.
 Every month she offers information, inspiration or even just a little company.
 Join her in Daughterhood.

-Rosanne cared for her mother over a 12 year span starting as a stealth caregiver, to full time caregiver, to in-home, sandwich caregiver for her mother’s final 6 years.
+Rosanne cared for her mother over a 12-year span, from supportive caregiver to in-home, sandwich caregiver for her mother’s final 6 years.

 Rosanne has been featured in CNN Health, The Philadelphia Inquirer, Barron’s, Next Avenue and others.
 She is also a proud member of AlzAuthors.

-Agingcare.com named Daughterhood the Podcast: For Caregivers #1 in their list of Essential Caregiver Podcasts.
-Rosanne also facilitates a monthly Daughterhood Circle as well as a monthly DAWN dementia support group.
+Next Avenue named her one of their Influencers on Aging 2024 and Agingcare.com named Daughterhood the Podcast: For Caregivers #1 in their list of Essential Caregiver Podcasts.
+Rosanne also facilitates multiple Daughterhood Circles monthly.